-SECTION 10.0.
+SECTION 11.0.
 OVERALL MASTER'S DEGREE PROCEDURAL CHECKLIST

 To help students progress through their degree requirements, the following checklist will help map a path through the College of Technology's Master of Science program.
 Specific and official deadlines are announced each semester, posted on the CoT Graduate webpage and are also available from the College's Graduate Office.
+Table 11.1 shows a helpful chart for the M.S. thesis, while Table 11.2 shows a chart for the M.S. directed project.